 “The importance of an early diagnosis lies in the possibility to anticipate complications with close monitoring.
 The period between identifying patients with initial manifestations to the development of irreversible organ damage constitutes a ‘window of opportunity’,” the team wrote.

-Researchers also found that patients whose disease involved the digestive track were more likely to progress to a definitive SSc diagnosis.
+Researchers also found that patients whose disease involved the digestive tract were more likely to progress to a definitive SSc diagnosis.

 “The evolution to definite SSc is more frequent in early than in very early SSc patients.
 Digestive involvement is a risk factor of progression.
 An active assessment of organ damage in preclinical stages allows a correct classification and risk stratification, with implications for monitoring and treatment,” the researchers concluded.